 Qustodio has managed to put together an amazing set of features and a number of unique touches such as the timeline view.
 If its developers could just make some improvements to the interface and the iOS app, Qustodio would be among the best overall options on the market.

-As long as you can stay under the five-device limit for the cheapest Premier Plan, it is worth considering whether Qustodio is a fit for your family.
-But beyond that, I would look to cheaper services for five devices or more such as Norton Family Premier or Kaspersky Safe Kids, as the cost of Qustodio will seem prohibitive for what you are getting.
+As long as you can stay under the three-device limit for the cheapest Premier Plan, Qustodio might be a good fit for your family.
+Beyond that, I would look to cheaper services for five devices or more such as Norton Family Premier or Kaspersky Safe Kids.